rowlandcoping/cheese-and-beer/README.md

 ### Responsiveness

-The site has been built originally for desktop, but designed throghout to easily scale for mobile and with that in mind.
+The site has been built for desktop, but designed throughout to easily scale for mobile and with that in mind.
 The exceptions in my mind are the order list and messages view pages, which had to display a lot of information in a tabular format to be effective.
-Thiscaused difficulties in scaling them to mobile to the point where I had to remove the products ordered section from the orders list view on smaller screens.
-Although I believe they are responsive in their current form, if I had time to re-design them then I would should the site go into live production.
-Because the admin site is largely for employees and only ever likely to be used in desktop environments, I have not implemented features like auto-resizing of form textboxes to content with javascript, for example, but all admin site pages are still perfectly responsive and look good on mobile.
+This caused difficulties in scaling them to mobile to the point where I had to remove the 'products ordered' section from the orders list view for smaller screens.
+Although I believe they are responsive in their current form, should the site go into live production I would like to re-design them.
+Because the admin site is largely for employees and only ever likely to be used in desktop environments, I have not implemented features like auto-resizing of form textboxes to content, for example, but all admin site pages are still perfectly responsive and look good on mobile.

-I built the site's responsiveness using the following break-points
+I built the site's responsiveness using the following break-points:

-max-width: 359px (for very very small phones) max width: 450px (the main break point for converting to smaller mobile format)
+max-width: 359px (for very very very small phones) max width: 450px (the main break point for converting to smaller mobile format)
 max-width: 650px (the main break point for converting to a mobile format) max width: 940px (for large tablets or people viewing in smaller windows)